Cayuga Heights, New York: Geography

 According to the United States Census Bureau, the village has a total area of 1.8 sqmi, all of it land.

-The village is at the south end of Cayuga Lake, one of the Finger Lakes.
+The village is at the southeast end of Cayuga Lake, one of the Finger Lakes.
+It borders Lansing to the north, and Northeast Ithaca to the east.

-Cayuga Heights borders, on its north, the Village of Lansing.

 Two examples of old-growth oak/hickory forests are in the village: Palmer Woods, on the south side of the village near Cornell campus, and Renwick Slope, on the far western part of the village by Cayuga Lake.
 Both are managed by Cornell Botanic Gardens.

-The village has gotten national attention for its large population of white-tailed deer.
-In addition to deer, the village also hosts foxes, wild turkeys, squirrels, chipmunks, and rabbits.